MediaComem/helmert.js/README.md

 * The files are then fed to the Python algo and the resulting transformation is output to another file `data/generated_data/result.xyz`
 * A Jest test compares the output of the JavaScript algorithm to the results in that file.

+**The test passes most of the time, but occasionally fails with radically different results then what is expected.
+I still need to figure out why...**

-You can run the **as of now failing** test with the following command:
+You can run the test with the following command:
 ```bash
 npm test
 ```